0xPolygon/edge-contracts/docs/child/NativeERC20Mintable.md

-# NativeERC20
+# NativeERC20Mintable

 *Polygon Technology*

-> NativeERC20
+> NativeERC20Mintable

-Native token contract on Polygon V3 / supernet chains
+Native (mintable) token contract on Polygon V3 / supernet chains

 *The contract exposes ERC20-like functions that are compatible with the native token*